AdobeDocs/adobe-io-events/src/pages/guides/appbuilder/index.md

 In order to create a new app:

 - run aio app init
-- Select the project.
-By default, the Project is initialized for Workspace Stage, you can run **'aio app use -w <workspace\>'** to switch workspace after initialisation.
 - You will then be presented with an option to select a) All Templates, b) All Extensions and c) Only Templates Supported By My Org.
 Choose either a or c
-- Select  using